Esri/calcite-app-components/.github/ISSUE_TEMPLATE/research.md

 ---
 name: Research
 about: Request an investigation into a specific topic
-title: "Research: "
+title: 'Research: '
-labels: research
+labels: 0 - new, research
-assignees: ""
+assignees: ''

 ---

 ### Background